 - CMN 599 (Internship), CMN 500 (Public Speaking), and CMN 575 (Research Practicum) cannot be used to fulfill an analysis course requirement.

 - Students are eligible to take upper-division courses after successfully completing at least two of the 500-level analysis courses with a C- or better, each with a different 400-level prerequisite.

 - Students are encouraged to focus at least three of their upper-division courses on one of six thematic concentrations below.

 - At least one of the student’s four upper-division courses must be at the 700-level.

-- Majors must earn a grade of C- or better in all upper-division courses.
+- Majors must earn a grade of C- or better in all four upper-division courses.

 - Four credits of CMN 795 can be used to fulfill this requirement.

 - CMN 799 (Honors Thesis) and CMN 796 (Comm-Entay) cannot be used to fulfill the advanced-level requirement.

 Students who pursue this concentration examine the history of thought about communication and its practices with attention to its applicability in the contemporary world.

 Choose from: 607 Amer Politics, 615 Pub Opin, 627 Great Speakers, 630 Psyc of Comm, 645 Rhet Crit Film, 696 Crit Appr Media, 696 Hist Surv Med, 697 Rhet Crit Med, 697 Controv Reas Law, 732 Comm Thry, 757 Pub Addr, 772 Media Theory